mcivorsteiner/gopher-clone/README.md

 - create github account personal access token
   > create on github: settings > applications
   > make sure admin:org scope is checked when creating the token
-- fill in the args hash in github_to_bitbucket_repo_transfer.rb with your github and bitbucket info
+- fill in the args hash in github_to_bitbucket.rb with your github and bitbucket info